SurfSam/DAWmongoDB/README.md

 # DAW Demonstrator: MongoDB Cluster

-This demonstrator shows how to create a MongoDB cluster with sharding and replication to store data distributed and ensure high availability.
+The following instructions describe how to create a MongoDB cluster with sharding and replication to store data distributed and ensure high availability.
+For visualization purposes, an Angular app hooked to an Express-backend was developed to display the status of the individual database nodes, as well as the data distributed onto them in real time.

+This project was developed as part of a course regarding data analysis in the web.
 # Live-Demo Part 1

 ## Config server replica set: